matthewslima22/vtex/1-Overview.md

 ### MACH (Microservices, API First, Cloud-native e Headless Approach)
 The advantages of using a MACH architecture:
-Microservices allow applications to be deployed independently.
+- Microservices allow applications to be deployed independently.
-API First, allows you to install and uninstall components that may interact.
+- API First, allows you to install and uninstall components that may interact.
-The cloud, on the other hand, allows everything to be stored, hosted, scaled, and updated automatically.
+- The cloud, on the other hand, allows everything to be stored, hosted, scaled, and updated automatically.
-And headless, separates the front-end from the back-end.
+- Headless, separates the front-end from the back-end.
 This way it provides more freedom for creating the design of the site.

 ### JAMstack
 Using JavaScript and consuming APIs, Jamstack sites are very dynamic and use static files only as a way to remove the need for a more complex server.